MikeG621/YOGEME/Readme.md

 functions may not work properly for an uninstalled platform.

 ## Uninstall
-To remove YOGEME, you simply delete the directory where you placed it.
-The Uninstall utility has been removed due to more anti-virus packages starting to flag it, and although it's a false-positive the situation does not appear to be getting better.
+To remove YOGEME, simply delete the directory where you placed it.
 This will leave behind a single config file in AppData with your user settings.

 ## Latest Release
 #### v1.15.7, 19 May 2024
 - (XWA) Briefing logo was off by 1, not accounting for "None" properly.

+#### WIP
+Extensive updates due to changes in Platform.dll, using the full file format spec.
+- (Briefing) Unknown 3 now labeled "Tile", still unknown effect.
+- (Briefing) Labels for Unk1/2 StartLength/EventLength and the Unknowns group deleted.
+- (Briefing) X-wing page events now edited directly instead of copying back and forth to a separate array first.

 ---
 ### Additional Information